MurkySoup/cli-crypto/README.md

 Use at your own risk:
 * Like any security-related product, you are assuming an unknown level of potential risk and liability.
 * Neither warranty (expressed or implied) nor statement of suitability will be issued for these scripts.
-* Never use any security or cryptographic product without prior testing, knowledge of it's limitations and compliance with your preferred/required acceptance criteria.
+* Never use any security or cryptography product without prior testing, knowledge of it's limitations and compliance with your preferred/required acceptance criteria.

 ## Built With